girlguidinghertfordshire/ggherts/get-involved/vacancies/index.md

 This newly created role is ideal for someone who loves the outdoors and has excellent organisation skills.
 Find out more about what the role entails below and apply via <cc@girlguidinghertfordshire.org.uk>.
 You can also find out more about the Walking team on their dedicated [Walking webpage.](/county-teams/outdoor/walking/)
 {% endcapture %}
-{% include vacancy.html title="County Walking Administrator" description=description button-text="Role Description" download="/assets/docs/2022/county-walking-team-administrator.pdf" img="/assets/images/2022/11/walking-administrator.webp" %}
+{% include vacancy.html title="County Walking Team Administrator" description=description button-text="Role Description" download="/assets/docs/2022/county-walking-team-administrator.pdf" img="/assets/images/2022/11/walking-administrator.webp" %}

 {% capture description %}
 Do you enjoy taking part in outdoor activities and events?
 If so, you could share your passion and encourage others to join in and reap the mental and physical benefits.